-Prior to the preparation of our report, we reviewed the details of the bridge installation including the end treatment options based on the regulatory restrictions and the cost estimates that we were to review.
-From our investigations, it was determined that the Gorski bridge needs to be replaced as it was found to be in poor condition.
-We have included details for future maintenance for the bridge within our report, specifications, and plans.
-We also find that a sloped end option for the bridge was the most practical option and we have therefore proceeded with the typical quarried limestone rip rap endwall protection option, along with using aluminized corrugated steel pipe.
+Prior to the preparation of our report, we reviewed the details of the bridge installations including the end treatment options based on the regulatory restrictions and the cost estimates that we were to review.
+From our investigations, it was determined that the Quick bridge (Parcel 710-02900) does not need to be replaced as it was found to be in satisfactory condition.
+We have included details for future maintenance for the Quick bridge within our report, specifications, and plans.
+We also find that a vertical endwall option for the Defour bridge was the most practical option due to the close proximity of the two bridges and we have therefore proceeded with the vertical precast concrete block option, along with using aluminized Ultra-Flo pipe.
 We find that all existing bridge structures adjacent to County Road 20 constructed prior to the 1993 Peralta report did not take into consideration watershed boundary changes due to the storm sewer reconstruction report completed by Lafontaine, Cowie, Buratto and Associates on September 12 1990.
-Therefore the pipe sizing is based on minimum conveyance of a 1:2 year storm event corresponding to the full flow capacity of the upstream pipe culverts in the drain plus an allowance for embedment of the pipe, and conforms to the watershed boundaries changes updated in the 1993 Peralta report and grade requirements set out in the 1983 report and current channel parameters.
-We recommend that in the future any bridge along County Road 20 constructed prior to the 1993 Peralta report, which does not recognize the watershed boundaries from the 1990 Lafontaine, Cowie, Buratto and Associates report, be designed to convey the greater hydraulic flows experienced due to said watershed boundary changes.
+Therefore the pipe sizing is based on minimum conveyance of a 1:2 year storm event corresponding to the full flow capacity of the upstream and downstream pipe culverts in the drain plus an allowance for embedment of the pipe, and conforms to the watershed boundaries changes updated in the 1993 Peralta report and grade requirements set out in the 1983 report.
+We recommend that in the future any bridge along County Road 20 constructed prior to the 1993 Peralta report, which do not recognize the watershed boundaries from the 1990 Lafontaine, Cowie, Buratto and Associates report, be designed to convey the greater hydraulic flows experienced due to said watershed boundary changes.

-Based on our detailed survey, investigations, examinations, and discussions with the affected property owner, we would recommend that a replacement access bridge for Gorski Land Holdings Inc. be constructed in the Shepley Drain at the location and to the general parameters as established in our design drawings attached herein.
-We find that because the replacement bridge is needed as the primary access for the lands, the entire cost of the access bridge construction, as well as all the cost for the preparation of the Engineer's Report, will be shared by the affected owners of the parcel served by the access and any affected upstream lands and roads.
-A Watershed Plan has been prepared and attached in Appendix "REI-E" to illustrate all affected upstream lands and roads for the bridge replacement.
-Additionally, a Construction Schedule of Assessment for the replacement bridge has been prepared and included herein as outlined further in the report for the Gorski bridge.
-It is anticipated that the agricultural lands served by the replacement Gorski bridge should be eligible for the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A) grant as the agricultural property currently holds the Farm Property Tax Class designation.
+Based on our detailed survey, investigations, examinations, and discussions with the affected property owners, we would recommend that a replacement access bridge for Defour (Parcel 710-02800) be constructed in the Shepley Drain at the location and to the general parameters as established in our design drawings attached herein.
+Additionally, we recommend that the replacement access bridge for Quick (Parcel 710-02900) be replaced in the future under maintenance in the Shepley Drain at the location and to the general parameters as established in our design drawings attached herein.
+We find that because the replacement bridges are needed to access their lands, the entire cost of the access bridge construction, as well as all the cost for the preparation of the Engineer's Report, will be shared by the affected owners of the parcels served by the access and any affected upstream lands and roads.
+A Watershed Plan has been prepared and attached in Appendix "REI-E" to illustrate all affected upstream lands and roads for the bridge replacements.
+Additionally, a Construction Schedule of Assessment for the replacement bridges have been prepared and included herein as outlined further in the report for the Defour and Quick bridges.
+It is anticipated that the agricultural lands served by the replacement Defour bridge should be eligible for the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A) grant as the agricultural property currently holds the Farm Property Tax Class designation.
 Additionally, all upstream lands that hold the Farm Property Tax Class designation are also expected to be eligible for the O.M.A.F.R.A. grant as detailed in our Schedule of Assessment.
 Subsequent to the construction of the bridge access, the access will form part of the drain, and the future maintenance of same shall be shared with the abutting parcel and affected upstream lands and roads as set out further in this report.